 Admit it: you coo over itty-bitty dogs in purses.
 There’s just something about the perpetual-puppy face that tugs at our heartstrings.
-Small dogs are popular with a lot of people, for a variety of reasons – portability is just one of them.
+Small dogs are popular with many people for a variety of reasons – portability is just one of them.
 If you’ve come looking for the best small dogs, you’re in the right place.

 These tiny canines are happy in any size space – apartment, family home, or country estate.
 Their exercise needs range from an occasional walk around the block to frequent games of fetch.
 They have personalities that span the spectrum, appealing to anyone and everyone.
 True, some are better for households with small children than others.
 Best of all, they have longer lifespans: where larger breeds live 8-10 years, small breeds can live for up to 20 years!
 So while these diminutive dogs might fit in a box, you can’t confine them to one.

 This list is by no means extensive, but hopefully it’ll provide a glimpse into the best small breed dogs have to offer.

 While the average weight of a small breed dog is less than 22 pounds, don’t think your new canine companion isn’t capable of defending your home.
 Many little dogs come with Napoleon complexes, and they aren’t afraid to establish their territories.
 Though they are tiny, they are fierce!

 - Pomeranian: Pomeranians have a double coat which creates that incredibly fluffy appearance.
 They stand 6-7 inches tall and only weigh between 3-7 pounds (hard to believe, right?).
 As the smallest members of the Spitz family, they’re naturally protective of their family members.
 A daily walk satisfies their exercise needs.